 Cross-border transactions take place when a client and a supplier (payer and payee) are located in separate nations.
 This would surely transform the financial industry and increase the value of the Fintech Sector rather than being a worry but rather a blessing for the economy.

-Scale And Growth Of Cross Border Payments
+Scale And Growth Of International Payments

 One IT stack spreads IT expenditures over a huge revenue-cost basis, and the bank can also avoid prodigious IT modernization makeover costs that would generally occur every few years across many local markets.

 What Is Being Done To Improve The Situation?

 An instruction to debit money from Bank A and credit money to Bank B is sent via a payment message (SWIFT).
 But, since they might not be related directly, they must go through banks where they both have shared accounts.
 The current mode of functioning has numerous difficulties, chief among them being:

 – Short hours of operation